 Animals are traditionally used as test subjects during drug development studies in order to reliably detect the toxic properties of chemicals.
 The purpose of animal testing is to study and try and predict how chemical substances might interact and affect normal biological functions in humans.

-Drug companies are better able to predict safe drug exposure levels that offer therapeutical value and enhance the preservation of human health by testing the effects that certain chemicals have on animals.
+Drug companies are better able to predict safe drug exposure levels that offer therapeutic value and enhance the preservation of human health by testing the effects that certain chemicals have on animals.
 Toxicology testing is a highly important and crucial part of any drug study, helping patients to live safely and derive the intended benefits of natural and synthetic substances while avoiding harm.

 Eliminating the use of animals in toxicology testing, is a difficult challenge.
 The purpose of this paper is to discuss the evolving methods to test toxicology in ways that minimize the negative impact on animals as much as possible.

-Evolution of Toxicity Testing in Animals
+Toxicity Testing in Animals

 The pharmaceutical world is constantly evolving and companies around the world have a desire to reduce animal use in toxicology testing.
 The introduction of small laboratory animal research almost a hundred years ago brought security to the regulated community and allowed international harmonization regarding toxicity standards for human usage (Hartung and Leist, 2005 pg.91).